quintoandar/butterfree/docs/source/transform.md

 When an user desires to use aggregated features, an ```AggregatedFeatureSet``` can be used.
 Besides ```KeyFeature```, ```TimestampFeature``` and ```Feature``` classes, we're going to use a new component regarding the transformations, called ```AggregatedTransform```.

 * ```AggregatedTransform```:  this transformation needs to be used within an ```AggregatedFeatureSet```.
 Unlike the other transformations, this class won't have a transform method implemented.
-The idea behind aggregating is that, in spark, we should execute all aggregation functions after in a single groupby.
+The idea behind aggregating is that, in spark, we should execute all aggregation functions after in a single group by.
 So an ```AggregateFeatureSet``` will have many features with an associated ```AggregatedTransform```.
 If each one of them needs to apply a ```groupby.agg()```, then we must join all the results in the end, making this computation extremely slow.
 It's important to say that the ```AggregatedFeatureSet``` can be used with both time and row windows.

 Some examples are provided below: